noelkonagai/Workshops/Github/index.md

 **If you are the repository owner, follow these steps.**

 You can check now your incoming pull requests, and decide whether you want to accept the changes or not.

+The reason why we had to use Forking is because of push and pull permission access.
+In a proper developer team, you would not be using open-source collaborative platform to create your code, and pushing/pulling directly from the repository branches would not be an issue.